microsoft/nni/docs/source/compression_preview/module_fusion.rst

 Users can use this feature by directly defining ``fuse_names`` in each configure of config_list.
 ``fuse_names`` is an optional parameter of type ``List[(str,)]``.
 Each tuple specifies the name of the module to be fused in the current configure in the model.
-Meanwhile, Each tuple 2 or 3 elements, and the first module in each tuple is the fused module, which contains all the operations of all the modules in the tuple.
+Meanwhile, each tuple has 2 or 3 elements, and the first module in each tuple is the fused module, which contains all the operations of all the modules in the tuple.
 The rest of the modules will be replaced by ``Identity`` during the quantization process.
 Here is an example: